Workpoint TV

-Workpoint Channel is a national digital terrestrial television station in Thailand, operated by Thai Broadcasting Co., Ltd., a subsidiary of Workpoint Entertainment Public Company Limited.
+Workpoint Channel (ช่องเวิร์คพอยท์) is a national digital terrestrial television network in Thailand, operated by Thai Broadcasting Co., Ltd., a subsidiary of Workpoint Entertainment Public Company Limited.
 The channel provides general programming in standard definition, with a primary focus on game shows and variety shows.
 Many of its programs were previously produced and aired on other free-to-air television channels before being moved to this channel.

 History

 Workpoint Entertainment began to test their satellite TV broadcasting Channel for Workpoints TV On September 26 of 2011.
 Then on October 3 in the same year, the formal program plan was announced and originally began at the end of the test broadcasting period.
 After that, they officially began to broadcasting on January 1 of 2012, but due to the building's operation Workpoint Public Company Limited in Pathum Thani Province face a great flood so the schedule as mentioned above was postponed to February 20 in the same year.
 Later on December 26 of 2013, Workpoint Plc. assigned to Thai Broadcasting Co.
 Ltd, which is a subsidiary participate in the auction of channels with broadcasting trade commission TV commercial business and then sort of a list in general both high-definition and standard-definition image are available.

 As a result, Thai Broadcasting Co.Ltd. won the auction for the typical clear picture type No. 23 and will begin testing terrestrial broadcasting on April 1 of 2014 along with most business operators.